Irlen banner

 gold pad

-Irlen Syndrome (also called Scotopic Sensitivity) is a perceptual dysfunction, which affects the way in which the brain interprets the visual information being sent from the eyes.
+Irlen Syndrome (also labelled- Scotopic Sensitivity,Visual stress, Meares-Irlen) is a perceptual dysfunction, which affects the way in which the brain interprets the visual information being sent from the eyes.

-Irlen Syndrome is not just a learning difficulty in the accepted sense.
+Irlen Syndrome is not a vision problem in the accepted sense and sufferers do not always have difficulty reading.
 Irlen Syndrome is a complex condition which causes stress to the individual resulting in a variety of problems.

 These problems can range from physical symptoms including: